-Disclosure Table For Compliance To The Code Of Corporate Governance 2018 And Catalist Rules
+Disclosure Table for Compliance to the Code of Corporate Governance 2018 and Catalist Rules

-1.2 406(3)(a) (cont'd)

-(b) What are the types of information and training provided to (i) new Directors and (ii) existing Directors to keep them up-to-date?
+GUIDELINE CODE AND/OR GUIDE DESCRIPTION AND COMPANY'S COMPLIANCE OR EXPLANATION What are the types of information and training provided to (i) new Directors and (ii) existing Directors to (b) keep them up-to-date?
 Directors are provided with opportunities to develop and maintain their skills and knowledge at the Company's expense.
-Briefings, updates and trainings for the Directors in FY2023 include:

-- the external auditors ("EA") briefed the Audit Committee ("AC") and the Board on changes or amendments to accounting standards and governance standards; - the Sponsors and Company Secretary briefed the Board on the regulatory updates; - the Directors are regularly briefed by the Managing Director on the business activities of the Group; and - all Directors have underwent sustainability training courses organised by SID as at FY2023.

-1.3 What are the types of material transactions which require approval from the Board?
+Briefings, updates and trainings for the Directors in FY2024 include: the external auditors ("EA") briefed the Audit Committee ("AC") and the Board on changes or amendments to accounting standards and governance standards; the Sponsors and Company Secretary briefed the Board on the regulatory updates; the Directors are regularly briefed by the MD on the business activities of the Group; and all Directors have underwent sustainability training courses organised by SID as at FY2024, except for Ms Yap Siew Ling, who will attend the training within one year from the date of her appointment.
+What are the types of material transactions which require approval from the Board?
 Matters that require the Board's approval are clearly communicated to the management in writing.
-Matters that require the Board's approval include, amongst others, the following:

-- corporate strategy and business plans; - material acquisitions and disposals of assets; - corporate or financial restructuring; - share issuance, proposal of dividends or changes in capital; - budgets, financial results announcements, annual reports and audited financial statements; and - material interested person transactions.
+Matters that require the Board's approval include, amongst others, the following: corporate strategy and business plans; material acquisitions and disposals of assets; corporate or financial restructuring; share issuance, proposal of dividends or changes in capital; budgets, financial results announcements, annual reports and audited financial statements; and material interested person transactions.
 Has the Board delegated certain responsibilities to committees?
 If yes, please provide details.
 The Board has delegated certain responsibilities to the AC, the Remuneration Committee (the "RC"), and the Nominating Committee (the "NC") (collectively, the "Board Committees").
-The compositions of the Board Committees are as follows:
+The compositions of the Board Catalist Rule Committees as at the date of this Annual Report are as follows: AC(1) NC(2) RC(3)

-AC (1) NC (2) RC (3) Chairman Lee Kim Huat Pong Chen Yih Lee Choong Hiong Member Lee Choong Hiong Lee Kim Huat Lee Kim Huat Member Pong Chen Yih Tan Chew Joo Pong Chen Yih

-Notes
+Chairman/Chairperson Mr Sho Kian Hin Mr Sho Kian Hin Ms Yap Siew Ling Member Ms Yap Siew Ling Ms Yap Siew Ling Mr Sho Kian Hin Member Mr Francis Lee Fook Wah Mr Siaw Ken Ket @ Mr Francis Lee Fook Wah Danny Siaw

+Notes:

-- (1) The AC comprises 3 members, all of whom, including the Chairman, are independent.
-All the members of the AC are non-executive Directors. - (2) The NC comprises 3 members, majority of them, including the Chairman, are independent.
-Majority members of the NC are non-executive Directors. - (3) The RC comprises 3 members, all of whom, including the Chairman, are independent.
-All the members of the RC are non-executive Directors.
+The AC comprises three members, majority of them, including the Chairman, are independent.
+All the members of the AC are non-(1) executive Directors.

+The NC comprises three members, majority of them, including the Chairman, are independent.
+Majority members of the NC are non-(2) executive Directors.

+The RC comprises three members, majority of them, including the Chairperson, are independent.
+All the members of the RC are non-(3) executive Directors.